Avian Influenza (Bird Flu)

 Additional information:

-People Handling Wild Birds Suspected of Avian Influenza Infection
+People Handling Wild Birds or Animals Suspected of Avian Influenza Infection

-If there are multiple bird mortalities on your property, contact Virginia Department of Wildlife Resources (DWR) and your local health department for their awareness and guidance to protect your health Sick or dead wildlife can be reported to the DWR via the Virginia Wildlife Conflict Helpline at 855-571-9003 or by completing the form at DWR Sick, Injured, Dead Wildlife Reporting System.
+If there are multiple bird mortalities or clusters of sick or dead wild mammals on your property, contact Virginia Department of Wildlife Resources (DWR) and your local health department for their awareness and guidance to protect your health.
+Sick or dead wildlife can be reported to the DWR via the Virginia Wildlife Conflict Helpline at 1-855-571-9003 or email wildlifehealth@dwr.virginia.gov.

 Healthcare Providers

-Clinicians should consider the possibility of avian influenza virus infection in persons showing signs or symptoms of acute respiratory illness or conjunctivitis who have a relevant exposure history.
-This includes people who had contact with potentially infected sick or dead birds, livestock, or other animals within 10 days before symptom onset.
+Clinicians should consider the possibility of avian influenza virus infection in people showing signs or symptoms of acute respiratory illness and/or conjunctivitis who have a relevant exposure history.
+This includes people who had contact with potentially infected sick or dead birds, livestock, or other animals within the 10 days before their symptoms began.

 If avian influenza virus infection is suspected or confirmed in any patient: